XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/DescriptiveInfoExtended.md

 ### Request Format

 After entering the hotel code, you can set language filters.
-We recommend that the first call request is done without filters in order to ascertain which languages are provided by the supplier.
+We recommend that the first call is done without filters in order to ascertain which languages are provided by the supplier.

 To define language filters set the LanguageCode element with one of the following values: